HenriDiego/PowerAutomate/MonitoramentoDeReincidenciaSQL.md

 SELECT
     subject,
     COUNT(id) AS total
-FROM dbo.movidesk
+FROM dbo.Sistema
 WHERE
-    category = '_Incidente'
+    category = 'XXXX'
-    AND ownerTeam = 'SGN360'
+    AND ownerTeam = 'XXXXX'
     AND createdDate >= DATEADD(DAY, -7, GETDATE())
 GROUP BY subject
 HAVING COUNT(id) >= 5